 To use Favorites for contexts, you need to go to your Add-on settings, and select ‘Use multiple tags’.
 You can then add all of the different contexts to the list of tags.
 When you want to add context to a task, then you simply select it from the list!

 I’m also a huge Pomodoro fan.
 As I mentioned when we introduced Zenkit 2.0, My Favorites is a great way to track Pomodoro tasks.

 Traditionally, the first step you’d take when planning your Pomodoros at the start of the day is to write down a list of all of the tasks you need to do on a sheet of paper.
 The advent of cloud-based apps means that you can do this on an app like Zenkit instead of a piece of paper.

-You don’t need to have multiple tags for this, however what I like to do is activate the multiple tags, change ‘Favorites’ (the default one) to ‘Pomodoro’, and set a red label.
+You don’t need to have multiple tags for this, however, what I like to do is activate the multiple tags, change ‘Favorites’ (the default one) to ‘Pomodoro’, and set a red label.
 Then deactivate multiple tags again.
-This way, your default favorites list will be named ‘Pomodoro’ and will have a matching tomato-red star!
+This way, your default favourites list will be named ‘Pomodoro’ and will have a matching tomato-red star!

 You could create a ‘Crucial’ tag to pinpoint the items that you care most about, then check that list each day to track progress and follow up with them when you need to.

 You could look at this from the other side, too.
 In big projects with lots of collaborators, things often land in a no-man’s land of ‘bottlenecked’, ‘waiting on’, ‘need to verify’, ‘needs approval’ etc. It can be easy to forget about these tasks.
 They’re too easily lost as other tasks take priority and attention.